Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Results

 \section{Results}

-In this section we present the performance results of our method compared to the state of the art as per the methodology in Section~\ref{sec:methodology}.
-In general, both of our methods outperform the state of the art on both datasets in both timeliness of detecting concept drift, and with significantly less false positive retraining triggers.
+In this section we present the performance results of our detectors compared to the classical detectors as per the methodology in Section~\ref{sec:methodology}.
+Overall, our detectors match or outperform the classical detectors on both datasets, with CFPT attaining the best results on the \textit{links} dataset and TabAutoDrift the best on the \textit{fingerprinting} dataset, in both cases with substantially fewer false positive retraining triggers.